-- (a) Any items, including but not limited to personal property, left behind in the contracted residential space will be stored on a temporary basis for 7 days and then discarded if not claimed and retrieved by the resident.
-The university is not able or responsible to ship items left behind by residents or guests. - (b) Residents who do not follow the approved check out process will have any remaining items discarded either immediately after vacating their room/suite/apartment or the contract termination date. - (c) The Ohio State University is not liable for person items left behind in public spaces.
+- (a) Any items, including but not limited to personal property, left behind in the contracted residential space will be discarded if not claimed and retrieved by the resident.
+The university is not able or responsible to ship items left behind by residents or guests. - (b) Residents who do not follow the approved check out process will have any remaining items discarded either immediately after vacating their room/suite/apartment or the contract termination date. - (c) The Ohio State University is not liable for personal items left behind in public spaces.
 Personal items left behind in public spaces within the facility may be discarded.
-All person items remaining in the laundry facilities that are not actively being laundered will be removed and discarded at 10 a.m. on Tuesdays.
+All personal items remaining in the laundry facilities that are not actively being laundered will be removed and discarded at 10 a.m. on Tuesdays.

-33 Technology Usage
+3.3 Technology Usage